 Near Talking Rock in Pickens County, Georgia — The American South (South Atlantic)

 Location.
-34° 31.367′ N, 84° 34.25′ W. Marker is near Talking Rock, Georgia, in Pickens County.
-Marker is on Georgia Route 136 one mile north of Connector Georgia Route 136 Connector Road, on the left when traveling north.
+34° 31.15′ N, 84° 31.417′ W. Marker is near Talking Rock, Georgia, in Pickens County.
+Marker is at the intersection of Georgia Route 136 and Ellijay Road (Georgia Route 382), on the right when traveling east on State Route 136.
 Touch for map.
-Marker is at or near this postal address: 9365 Highway 136, Talking Rock GA 30175, United States of America.
+Marker is in this post office area: Talking Rock GA 30175, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 1, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 644 times since then and 46 times this year.
-Photos: 1, 2, 3. submitted on January 1, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+It was originally submitted on August 16, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,323 times since then and 62 times this year.
+Photos: 1, 2, 3. submitted on August 16, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.